-- An image of the first page of the passport in jpg, png.

-- For dance, the music certificate in pdf.

-- The order of the elements format in pdf.

-- The music in mp3, mp4, etc.

-- All the files must be named: Skater's Name\Skater's Last Name Category (junior/senior) Modality (free skating, pairs, dance) short or long program, style dance or free dance or dance certificate or order of the elements.
+- An image of the first page of the passport in jpg, png. - For dance, the music certificate in pdf. - The order of the elements format in pdf. - The music in mp3, mp4, etc. The file must be named: Skater's Name_Skater's Last Name Category (junior/senior) Modality (free skating, pairs, dance) short or long program, style dance or free dance.
 For Show and Precision, the name of the group and the title of the show.